-So far we have looked at networks with supervised training techniques, in which there is a target output for each input pattern, and the network learns to produce the required outputs.
+So far we have looked at networks with supervised training techniques, in which there is a target output for each input pattern, and the networks learn to produce the required outputs.

 We now turn to unsupervised training, in which the networks learn to form their own classifications of the training data without external help.
-To do this we have to assume that class membership is broadly defined by the input patterns sharing common features, and that the network will be able to identify those features across the range of input patterns.
+This involves assuming that class membership is broadly defined by the input patterns sharing common features, and that the networks will be able to identify those features across the range of input patterns.